Tembocs/entidb/docs/critique.md

 ### High

-4) Segment file format in code does not match the spec.
+4) ~~Segment file format in code does not match the spec.~~ **RESOLVED**
-- Code includes a sequence number in the segment record header; the spec omits this field.
-This is a hard incompatibility with docs/file_format.md and test vectors.
+- ~~Code includes a sequence number in the segment record header; the spec omits this field.
+This is a hard incompatibility with docs/file_format.md and test vectors.~~
-- Evidence: `docs/file_format.md:91`, `crates/entidb_core/src/segment/record.rs:66`, `crates/entidb_core/src/segment/record.rs:128`.
+- **Fix:** Documentation updated to include the sequence number field.
+The sequence is required for "latest version wins" semantics during compaction and visibility ordering.

 5) Index invariants and access path rules are violated.
 - Users must not reference indexes by name, and indexes should be automatically maintained and derivable.
 The public API requires index names and exposes manual insert/remove/lookups with no transactional coupling.